- 08 Sep 2023

 The Execution Dashboard provides a snapshot of the executed Flow.
 The tiles on the left-hand side display the Total Time it took for the Flow to execute, the Number of Steps, the Number of Flows, the Number of Rules, and the Number of Exceptions.
 This Execution Dashboard is displayed as a Report but can be viewed in a different form by clicking Change Report.

 Remember to the Recent List

-Setting this Check-Box to true will save the current run in the Debugger in the Data Samples back in the Flow Designer.
+Setting the Remember to the Recent List checkbox in the Edit Designer Settings window to true will save the current run in the Debugger in the Data Samples back in the Flow Designer.

-This default option can be turned off and on in System > Settings > Designer Studio Settings, under Flow Debug Default.
+This default option can be turned off and on in System > Settings > Designer Studio Settings, under the FLOW DEBUG DEFAULT category.

 After the Debugger runs and Remember to the Recent List is set to true, the run will be saved in the Samples/Unit Tests panel in the Designer.
 Under Sample Data > [Flow Name] there will be the saved version of the previously run Debugger.
 Each time the Debugger is run and this option is on, it will save a new Sample Data that can be Debugged again.
 The magnifying glass will show what input was used for that run and the save icon will allow the ability to save that run as a Unit Test or Data Sample.